jasonsaputra/code-creations/README.md

 - ⚡ Fully responsive design for all screen sizes
 - 🎨 Clean UI with smooth animations using **Framer Motion**
-- 🌙 Dark mode friendly (if applicable)
+- 🌙 Dark mode friendly
 - 💼 Project showcase with modal previews
 - 📇 About section highlighting background and interests
 - 📬 Contact section with scroll navigation